No one deserves to be hurt or abused.

 The 12 digit CCAP case number

-County that issued the TRO
+County that issued the Temporary Restraining Order (TRO)

 Respondent’s First and Last Name

-Preparing for Your Injunction (RO) Hearing
+Preparing for Your Injunction (Restraining Order) Hearing

 How an Injunction hearing works can vary by state, county, and sometimes even by judge.
 This form provides some basic information to help you prepare for your hearing.